Pictured (left to right): Kane, Kaplan, Maclean, Schmidt, Hobson, Heerding

 Raised in Belgium, Dr. Schmidt attended Swarthmore College where he majored in Biology and was a member of a national championship winning tennis team.
 Dr. Schmidt received his PhD in Colorado where he studied the developing nervous system and spinal cord regeneration.
 He then did his postdoctoral work at Caltech with Dr. Mazakazu Konishi studying the neural bases of vocal production and perception in songbirds.
 Dr. Schmidt is an associate professor in the Biology department where he continues his studies on neural aspects of vocal production and learning with a special interest in how social context shapes brain circuitry.
 Dr. Schmidt has received several scientific awards including a Basil O' Connor Award from the March of Dimes Foundation and an Alfred P. Sloan Fellowship award.
 He teaches Cellular and Molecular Neurobiology (BBB251), Neural Systems and Behavior (BBB479), Advanced Systems Neuroscience (NGG 598) and the program's Honors seminar (BBB499).

 Dr. Mike Kaplan has been associated with Penn for almost 20 years, as a graduate student, a postdoctoral fellow, and most recently a lecturer and lab instructor for the BBB program.
 Born and raised in Philadelphia, he graduated from Wesleyan University with degrees in biochemistry and philosophy, then sojourned in New York City to dabble in the music business, where he wrote non-hit songs with titles like “Brain in a Jar”.
 Perhaps unsurprisingly, he ended up back in science.
 His research here at Penn has focused on synaptic plasticity, both short-term (with Dr. Marc Dichter in the medical school) and long-term (with BBB director Dr. Ted Abel).
 He teaches Cellular Neurobiology (BBB251) in the fall and Experimental Methods in Synaptic Physiology (BBB492) in the spring, runs the labs for BBB251 and BBB109 (Introduction to Brain and Behavior), and is the Master of Ceremonies and head zookeeper at the Neurolab, an undergraduate teaching lab for electrophysiology and computer simulations.
-This spring, Mike will finally debut his course on music and the brain, as a freshman seminar (BBB060).
+Mike also teaches a popular freshman seminar, Music and the Brain (BBB060).
 Dr. Kaplan received the Dean’s Award for Distinguished Teaching by Affiliated Faculty in 2009.

 Dr. Judith McLean has been associated with Penn for 35 years, as an undergraduate BBB major, a graduate student, a senior research investigator, and as a lecturer and lab instructor for the BBB program, the School of Veterinary Medicine and the School of Medicine.
 Dr. McLean was born in Northern Ireland but spent most of her youth in a Philadelphia suburb and entered Penn to become a BBB major in the second year of the program.
 She received her PhD in Anatomy at Penn in the laboratory of Dr. Larry Palmer, investigating the contribution of linear mechanisms to the velocity selectivity of simple cells in primary visual cortex.
 After completing a post-doctoral fellowship with Dr. Barry Waterhouse at Hahnemann University, where she investigated how norepinephrine could modulate neuronal responses to moving visual stimuli, she returned to Penn and has studied plasticity in the adult primary visual cortex (with Dr. Larry Palmer), efficiency of information transmission by retinal ganglion cells (with Dr. Peter Sterling), and most recently the neural circuits involved with breathing and vocal control in the songbird (with Dr. Marc Schmidt).
 She teaches Introduction to Brain and Behavior (BBB109), Visual Neuroscience (BBB217), Neuroethology (BBB233), and Laboratory in the Structure of the Nervous System (BBB310).